-- Enroll each term of the academic year for a minimum of 9 graded credit hours with a cumulative GPA of at least 2.7. - Be granted an approved extension period and meets the above registration requirements. - The student is on an LGS-approved leave of absence.
-Note: Loan and federal agencies might not recognize a leave of absence as grounds for deferment.
+- Enroll in each academic term for a minimum of 9 graded credit hours. - Maintain a cumulative GPA of at least 2.7. - Be granted an approved extension period and meets the above registration requirements. - The student is on an LGS-approved leave of absence (note: loan and federal agencies might not recognize a leave of absence as grounds for deferment.